-Named for William H. Kroll, past executive director and general manager of IU Radio Television Services, the new Kroll Equipment Fund will purchase or upgrade equipment for WFIU/WTIU broadcast operations.
+Named for William H. Kroll, past executive director and general manager of IU Radio Television Services, the new Kroll Fund will purchase or upgrade media equipment for WFIU/WTIU broadcast operations.

 After Bill Kroll’s retirement from Radio-Television Services in 1991, whenever he stopped in the building he always dropped in on the engineering office.
 Bill understood and loved the labyrinth of technology needed to run public broadcasting stations smoothly—as well as the never-ending equipment upgrades to keep abreast of the changing media world.

-Please help us increase the fund’s potential to make meaningful purchases with the interest each year by making a gift to the Radio-Television William H. Kroll Equipment Fund.
+Please help us increase the fund’s potential to make meaningful purchases with the interest income each year by making a gift to the Radio-Television William H. Kroll Endowment Fund.
 Click on the Give Now button to make a direct online gift:

-Or, send a check payable to the IU Foundation/Kroll Fund with account # 37-RTVO-38 in the memo line and return it to:
+Or, send a check payable to the IU Foundation/Kroll Fund with account # P370008059 in the memo line and return it to the lock box at:

 Your tax-deductible gift, small or large, will be greatly appreciated.